ysoftdevs/secret-duplicator/README.md

 1. We also create a CronJob that does this periodically as k8s only issues certificates for 1 year

 The main part is the deployment and the web hook configuration.
 The flow is as follows
-1. The MutatingWebhookConfiguration we create instructs k8s to pass all requests for creating/updating all ServiceAccounts to our webhook before finishing the request
+1. The MutatingWebhookConfiguration we create instructs k8s to pass all requests for creating/updating all Namespaces to our webhook before finishing the request
-1. We check whether the SA has the correctly defined imagepullsecret configuration. if not, we create a patch for the resource
+1. We check whether the Namespaces has the correctly defined secret configuration. if not, we create the secret.
-1. We also check whether we have the secret we are using in the imagepullsecret in the SA's namespace.
-If not, we create it based on our source secret
+1. We also check whether we have the secret with correct annotation.
+If not, we update the secret
-1. We return the patch to k8s, which applies the changes

 Of note is also a fact that the chart runs a lookup to the connected cluster to fetch the CA bundle for the MutatingWebhook.
 This means `helm template` won't work.

 ## Running locally
 1. Create the prerequisite resources:
     ```bash
-    kubectl create ns imagepullsecret-injector
+    kubectl create ns secret-replicator

-    kubectl create secret -n imagepullsecret-injector \
+    kubectl create secret -n secret-replicator \
         generic acr-dockerconfigjson-source \
         --type=kubernetes.io/dockerconfigjson \
         --from-literal=.dockerconfigjson='<your .dockerconfigjson configuration file>'